 What Is the Best Flour For Crepes?

 Many crepe recipes use all-purpose flour, which works well, but is not the healthiest option or even the best option to make the highest quality crepe.
 Because crepes are so thin and need to be pliable, yet sturdy, whole-wheat flour is the best option to achieve the perfect crepe.
-For easier digestibility of the wheat, crepes can be made with a sourdough starter (like this recipe) or with sprouted wheat flour.
+For easier digestibility of the wheat, crepes can be made with a sourdough starter or with sprouted wheat flour.

 Are These Vegan Crepes?

 This recipe is not vegan, as it contains eggs.
 You can make it dairy-free by using any sort of plant-based milk and using coconut oil instead of butter.

 - If you can, allow the batter to soak for 1 hour or more!
 It makes such a difference in the texture when using sprouted flour.

 - Make sure the pan is hot before you put any batter in!